VO2 Max Calculator: Estimate Your Cardiovascular Fitness

 Source: ACSM's Guidelines for Exercise Testing and Prescription, 10th Edition.
 Values represent mL/kg/min from maximal exercise tests.
 Note that women's values are typically 10–15% lower than men's at equivalent fitness levels due to differences in hemoglobin concentration and cardiac size relative to body mass.

-VO2 Max and Longevity: The Data Is Remarkable
+VO2 Max and Longevity: What the Data Shows

-The 2018 JAMA Network Open study (Mandsager et al.) is worth examining in detail, because the magnitude of the effect size is extraordinary in epidemiological terms.
+The 2018 JAMA Network Open study (Mandsager et al.) is useful because it was large and used treadmill-test data rather than self-reported exercise alone.
 The study followed 122,007 patients who underwent treadmill exercise testing at the Cleveland Clinic from 1991 to 2014, classifying them into five fitness categories: Elite (top 2.5% for age and sex), High (75th–97.5th percentile), Above Average (50th–75th percentile), Below Average (25th–50th percentile), and Low (below 25th percentile).

 All-cause mortality over the follow-up period showed a dose-response relationship between fitness and survival at every comparison: